 As a civilian defense contractor he worked for five years in Saudi Arabia training Saudi military units and he took the first New Iraqi Army training team into Iraq in July 2003.

 He also spent a year in Romania advising the Romanian Ministry of National Defense on US military base development and training procedures.

 His most recent publication is a book entitled Killer Kane: A Marine Long-Range Recon Leader in Vietnam, 1967-1968.
 His other books are Rice Paddy Recon: A Marine Officer's Second Tour in Vietnam, 1968-1970, and Marine Advisors With The Vietnamese Provincial.

-He is the author of several articles and studies related to the Vietnam War.
+He has also authored several articles and studies related to the Vietnam War.